chienerh/ROB530-Final-Project/README.md

 We recommend you read through the original [LOAM paper](http://www.roboticsproceedings.org/rss10/p07.pdf) by Ji Zhang and Sanjiv Singh and the original [LeGO-LOAM paper](http://personal.stevens.edu/~benglot/Shan_Englot_IROS_2018_Preprint.pdf) by Tixiao Shan and Brendan Englot.
 These will give you theoretical understanding of the LOAM and LeGO-LOAM algorithm.

 ## LeGO-LOAM
-The [LeGO-LOAM repository](https://github.com/chienerh/LeGO-LOAM) is forked by [RobustFieldAutonomyLab/LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
+The [LeGO-LOAM repository](https://github.com/chienerh/LeGO-LOAM) is forked from [RobustFieldAutonomyLab/LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
 We changed it to be able to run kitti dataset.

 ### Prerequisites
 - First, install [ROS](http://wiki.ros.org/ROS/Installation).
 We used ROS-kinetic on Ubuntu 16.04.
 Please follow the instruction of ROS installation page.